 Balaenoptera musculus

-The largest animals ever to have lived, dwarfing even the largest dinosaurs.
-All figures about blues are awesome.
+The largest animals ever to have lived, dwarfing even the largest dinosaurs, all figures about blue whales are awesome.
 Their circulatory system pumps 10 tonnes of blood through its body using a heart the size of a small car.
 A child could crawl down the whales' main blood vessel, the aorta.
 In its development, a blue whale calf can drink 50 gallons of its mother's milk and gain 200lbs per day!

 The largest individuals have been estimated at being 150-200 tonnes.